kybates/startup/README.md

 `client.db('simon').collection('user');` create a new collection in the mongo database

 When creating the login function, if the user types in an incorrect user, throw a 401 error instead of a 404 error.
 This way hackers wouldn't know if a user does or does not exist.
 With any cookie authentication you want to set the following cookie headers: `secure: true;`, `httpOnly: true;`, `sameSite: 'strict';`.
 Logging out just deletes the cookie from the header.
 Then they have to log in again.
 The cookie contains the token.

+## Things I learned from Simon Websocket

+Peer to peer communication has to happen through the server.
+Websocket is how the live server works!
+When we are creating our own server instead of letting Websocket do it, we have to upgrade the http connection ourselves.
+We use ping/pong protocol to keep the Websocket server running while there are people "alive".

+`const {WebSocketServer} = require('ws');`

+`socket.send('message')` - this sends a message to the server/client